precice/tutorials/turek-hron-fsi3/README.md

 Solid participant:

 * deal.II.
 For more information, have a look at the [deal.II adapter documentation](adapter-dealii-overview.html).
 This tutorial requires the nonlinear solid solver.
-Please copy the nonlinear solver executable to this folder or make it discoverable at runtime.
+Please copy the nonlinear solver executable to the `solid-dealii` folder or make it discoverable at runtime and update the `solid-dealii/run.sh` script.

 ## Running the Simulation